-IMPORTANT -- BACKLOG NOTICE: Current orders for this Explorer product have an estimated ship date of 2-3 MONTHS from time of completed order.
-(Our US manufacturing partner for one component is closed down by law due to the pandemic, and we don't yet have reopening date for them.)
+IMPORTANT -- BACKLOG NOTICE: Current orders for this Explorer product have an estimated ship date of 2-3 weeks from time of completed order.
+(Some US manufacturing partners are periodically closed down by law due to the pandemic.
+Currently all our partners are up and running.)
 Delays can vary due to changing national and regional restrictions and supply chain delays.
 Sometimes we can develop a workaround, so please write us if you have a special need, such as for a birthday gift.
 We appreciate your patience.

 This is the solder version of the introductory ExplorerTM AM radio.
 (We also offer a no-solder Heathkit JrTM version, the GR-150.)
 The GR-152 provides a gentle introduction to surface-mount soldering--just a couple easily-seen components soldered with your low-wattage soldering iron, and all others are classic through-hole discrete parts.

 The GR-152 Explorer AMTM usually ships within approximately two weeks of date of order BUT SEE NOTICE ABOVE.
 (If it's urgent, please write to us.
 We really bend over backwards to ship gifts and to help newcomers get started in the joys of kitbuilding.)

 When Heath started designing & selling do-it-yourself airplane kits shortly after the Great War, the state-of-the-art in radio was the Tuned Radio Frequency (TRF) design.